Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out my disclosure.

 I started this Brazil travel guide saying this is the country of diversity.
 And that is true in every sense of the word: people, religion, music, races, food, weather, sports, and landscapes.

 Unsurprisingly, Brazil has jaw-dropping waterfalls, natural pools, dunes, forests, deserts, to name a few.
 So take your time to visit a few of these habitats.

 What to read before traveling to Brazil

-- The Alchemist: Paulo Coelho is perhaps the most famous Brazilian writer and The Alchemist might be one of the world’s most read books.
-The story is about a Spanish boy who goes in the pursuit of his destiny.
+- The Alchemist: Paulo Coelho is perhaps the most famous Brazilian writer and The Alchemist might be one of the world’s most-read books.
+The story is about a Spanish boy who goes in the pursuit of his destiny and learns lots of things about life.
 Beautiful!

 - Captains of the Sands: A surprisingly interesting book about a gang of orphans and runaways who live in the streets of Salvador, Bahia.

 - Dom Casmurro: One of my favorite books, Dom Casmurro is about the romance between Bento and Capitu, and Bento’s most daunting doubt: Is Ezekiel, their son, really his?

 - The Hour of the Star: Clarice Lispector’s last book is about Macabéa, a young woman who lives in the slums of Rio de Janeiro and has everything to feel miserable and depressive, but who is still inwardly free.